bakery/blog/_posts/2015-03-06-tinder-swipe-it-like-you-mean-it.markdown

 ---
 layout: post
-title: "Tinder - Swipe it like you mean it"
+title: "Tinder - Swipe it Like You Mean It"
 author: dino
 share: true
 comments: true